akinizer/KoroveriSpringBoot/README.md

   2. Run KoronaVerileri for backend and RESTful API Through IDE or Command Prompt
-  3. Run KoronaReact integrated with CodeRemix Plugin in Eclipse (be sure CORS Protocol is disabled on your browser, you can use Chrome Extension to set Access-Control-Allow-Origin:ON if it is necessarry) or with react-scripts start or with npm start
+  3. Run KoronaReact integrated with CodeRemix Plugin in Eclipse (be sure CORS Protocol is disabled on your browser, you can use Chrome Extension "Access-Control-Allow-Origin:ON" if it is necessarry) or with react-scripts start or with npm start